Applications of Interval-based Temporal Separation: the Reactivity Normal Form, Inverse $\Pi$, Craig Interpolation and Beth Definability: Expressing Propositional Quantification in

 As stated in the introduction, uniform Craig interpolation can be derived using the expressibility of existential quantification on the non-logical symbols that are not shared between the formulas $A$ and $B$ on the two sides of $\Imp$ in the considered implication $A\Imp B$.
-Propositional quantification is known to be expressible at the cost of introducing occurrences of \emph{chop-star} in introspective $\ITL$.
-This can be demonstrated using that, on finite and right-infinite intervals, $\ITL$ formulas define regular and, respectively, $\omega$-regular languages with the powerset $\Sigma={\mathcal P}(V)$ of the vocabulary $V$, which is also the set of states in models, as the alphabet.
-These two classes languages are known to be closed under alphabet homomorphisms, and $\exists p$ is expressed by the homomorphism $h_p:s\mapsto s\setminus\{p\}$.
-Finally, given the language $L_A$ defined by formula $A$, a regular expression for $h_p(L_A)$ in terms of single-letter languages, set theoretic $\cup$, and formal language operations of concatenation $\cdot$ and Kleene star ${}^*$ and, for the case of $\omega$-languages, Kleene star's `infinite-interval' variant ${}^\omega$, can be translated back to $\ITL$ by means of $\ITL$'s $\Next$, \emph{chop} and \emph{chop-star}.
+Propositional quantification is known to be expressible at the cost of using occurrences of \emph{chop-star} in introspective $\ITL$.
+This can be demonstrated using that, on finite and right-infinite intervals, $\ITL$ formulas define regular languages with the powerset $\Sigma=\mathcal{P}(V)$ of the vocabulary $V$, which is also the set of states in models, as the alphabet.
+The classes of regular languages and $\omega$-languages are known to be closed under alphabet homomorphisms, and $\exists p$ is expressed by the homomorphism $h_p:s\mapsto s\setminus\{p\}$.
+Finally, given the language $L_A$ defined by formula $A$, a regular expression for $h_p(L_A)$ in terms of single-letter languages, set theoretic $\cup$, and formal language operations of concatenation $\cdot$ and Kleene star ${}^*$ and, for the case of $\omega$-languages, Kleene star's `infinite-interval' variant $(.)^\omega$, can be translated back to $\ITL$ by means of $\ITL$'s $\Next$, \emph{chop} and \emph{chop-star}.

-This plan requires some significant changes to work for $\ITLNL$.
-We first need to prove that that strictly future $\ITLNL$ formulas $F$, where $\Diamond_r$ can occur along with \emph{chop} and \emph{chop-star}, define $\omega$-regular languages $L_F$ to apply $h_p$ to.
-A transition from the $\omega$-regular language $h_p(L_F)$ back to the temporal language is possible by a straightforward translation only if infinite intervals are allowed.
+This plan requires a significant change to work for $\ITLNL$.
+We first need to prove that strictly future $\ITLNL$ formulas $F$, where $\Diamond_r$ can occur along with \emph{chop} and \emph{chop-star}, define regular $\omega$-languages $L_F$ to apply $h_p$ to.
+A transition from the regular $\omega$-language $h_p(L_F)$ back to the temporal language is possible by a straightforward translation only if infinite intervals are allowed.
 We do not have infinite intervals in the system of $\ITLNL$ in this paper.
-Therefore we take the opportunity to use the fact that, with the neighbourhood modalities available, infinite intervals are not essential for the definability of arbitrary $\omega$-regular languages in $\ITLNL$: This follows from the availability of the normal form (\ref{ITLNLreactNFConj}) for reactivity.
+Therefore we take the opportunity to use the fact that, with the neighbourhood modalities available, infinite intervals are not essential for defining $\omega$-regular languages in $\ITLNL$.
+This follows from the availability of the normal form (\ref{ITLNLreactNFConj}) for reactivity. \begin{proposition} Let $G$ be a Boolean combination of $\Diamond_r$-formulas with future operands.
+Then there exists a formula $\tr{G}$ in $\ITL$ with right-infinite intervals such that